Tropical functions on a skeleton: Finite generation and Lipschitz functions in

-We now conclude the proof of Theorem \ref{thm:lip-t-gen}.
-Note that $g$ is a $w$-combination of the $f_i$; so it is a fortiori a $w$-combination of the set of functions obtained by adding all the functions $f_{D',D''}$ to the functions $f_i$.
+We can now conclude the proof of Theorem \ref{thm:lip-t-gen}.
+Note that $g$ is a $w$-combination of the functions $f_i$; it is thus a fortiori a $w$-combination of the set of functions obtained by adding all the functions $f_{D',D''}$ from Claim \ref{claim:separation} to the functions $f_i$.
 Take $x$ and $y$ in $D$.
-If they belong to the same cell $D'$, then $g (x) = f_i (x)$ and $g (y) = f_i (y)$ for some $i$ and condition (4) in Proposition~\ref{prop:t-l-equiv} is satisfied.
-If they belong to two distinct cells $D'$ and $D''$, then $g (x) \leq f_{D',D''} (x)$ and $ f_{D',D''} (y) \leq g (y)$ by Claim \ref{claim:separation}.
+If they belong to the same closed cell $D' = \cl(C')$, then $g (x) = f_i (x)$ and $g (y) = f_i (y)$ for some $i$ and condition (4) in Proposition~\ref{prop:t-l-equiv} is satisfied.
+If they belong to two distinct closed cells $D'$ and $D''$, then $g (x) \leq f_{D',D''} (x)$ and $ f_{D',D''} (y) \leq g (y)$ by Claim \ref{claim:separation}.
 Thus, by the implication (4) $\implies$ (1) in Proposition~\ref{prop:t-l-equiv}, we obtain that $g$ is an $\ell$-combination of the functions $f_i$ and $f_{D',D''}$, which concludes the proof. \end{proof} The proof of Claim~\ref{claim:separation} actually yields the following convenient way to check if a given function is Lipschitz on a definably compact set.

 \begin{coro} Let $D'$ and $D''$ be two definably compact convex sets such that $D'\cap D''=D'\cap H_a=D''\cap H_a\neq \emptyset$ with $H_a$ an hyperplane defined by a $\mathbb{Z}$-affine function.
 Assume further that $g$ a continuous function that is affine on $D'$ and $D''$ respectively, then $g$ is Lipschitz on $D'\cup D''$. \end{coro}